Hannemit/data_science_projects/README.md

 * run `python -m ipykernel install --user --name my_env --display-name "Python (my_env)"` to be able to easily use the virtual environment in a jupyter notebook
 * unzip the zip file in data/raw/
 * run `python src/data/make_dataset.py` from the root directory.
 This will read in the raw data in data/raw, process it, and save it in data/processed.
 These processed data files are used in the notebooks
 * we're ready to run the notebooks!
 From within the virtual environment, just run `jupyter notebook` and this will open a web browser.
-The notebooks in `/notebooks/` can now be opened and run.
+The notebooks in `/notebooks/` can now be opened and run

 Data used
 ==============================
-* who_suicide_statistics.csv [[Szamil].
+* `who_suicide_statistics.csv` [[Szamil].
 (2017).
 Suicide in the Twenty-First Century [dataset].
 Retrieved from [https://www.kaggle.com/szamil/suicide-in-the-twenty-first-century/notebook]
-* total_pop_1960_2018.csv and meta_data.csv [https://data.worldbank.org/indicator/SP.POP.TOTL?view=map]
+* `total_pop_1960_2018.csv` and `meta_data.csv` [https://data.worldbank.org/indicator/SP.POP.TOTL?view=map]

 #### src/data/make_dataset.py
 As is shown in notebook (1), there are quite a lot of missing values for the population size of the countries in the suicide dataset.
 The suicide dataset provides population sizes for different age ranges (e.g. the number of people in France in the 5-14 age range, in the 14-25 age range, etc..).
-It was a bit hard to find population data for these specific age ranges elsewhere, so instead I used <insert data source> which has data on the total population size per country.
-I calculated the average population fractions of each of the age groups (using the countries in <suicide data> that did have age-specific population sizes), and used these averages to infer the age-specific population sizes of the countries where these values were originally missing (using their total population sizes from <population_data>.
+It was a bit hard to find population data for these specific age ranges elsewhere, so instead I used total_pop_1960_2018.csv which has data on the total population size per country.
+I calculated the average population fractions of each of the age groups (using the countries in who_suicide_statistics.csv that did have age-specific population sizes), and used these averages to infer the age-specific population sizes of the countries where these values were originally missing (using their total population sizes from total_pop_1960_2018.csv.

-Besides fusing two datasets together, in make_dataset.py I enrich the dataset with some new columns and clean up the data, e.g.
+Besides fusing two datasets together, in `make_dataset.py` I enrich the dataset with some new columns and clean up the data, e.g.
 * add column with the alpha_3 country code (e.g. FRA for France), which is required for choropleth plots in plotly
 * the suicide rate per 100,000 people (the original data only contains absolute numbers)
 * in some of the processed datasets I removed the years 2015 and 2016 because they contained very little data
-*